This pipeline was last modified on February 20, 2020.

 Two U.S. patents for parental administration of trehalose exist for patients with OPMD and SCA3; both are expected to expire in 2033.
 In addition, Orphan Drug Designation for OPMD and SCA3 has been secured in the U.S. and in the EU.

 Seelos assumed a collaborative agreement with Team Sanfilippo Foundation (TSF), a nonprofit medical research foundation founded by parents of children with Sanfilippo syndrome.
-TSF, upon approval by the FDA, plans to begin an open label, Phase 2(b) clinical trial in up to 20 patients with Sanfilippo syndrome and Seelos will provide the clinical supply of trehalose.
+TSF, upon approval by the FDA, will begin a Phase 2b/3 clinical trial in up to 20 patients with Sanfilippo syndrome with Seelos providing the clinical supply of trehalose.
 The terms of the agreement entitle Seelos access to all clinical data from this trial.

 • SLS-006: Our first-in-class, small molecule, partial dopamine agonist for Parkinson’s disease has successfully completed phase II studies.
 Seelos intends to meet with the FDA and the European Medicines Authority (EMA) to discuss the plans for pivotal registration studies to commence in 2019.
 SLS-006 has shown remarkable efficacy in early-stage Parkinson’s disease patients as a monotherapy and as a potential adjunctive therapy in late-stage Parkinson’s disease patients upon co-administration with a low dosage of L-Dopa.

 • SLS-007: Seelos expects to begin to evaluate this peptide-based approach targeting the NACore (nonamyloid component core) in Parkinson's disease (PD) in a proof of concept, in-vivo delivery of SLS-007 in a PD transgenic mice model